flyingSpagetiMonstr/PRNG/readme.md

 Space cost: several bits.

-Time cost: able to generate one million bits in several milliseconds.
+Time cost: able to generate one million bits in several milliseconds (about 0.1 GB/s).

 # Active Branches